menu

 Welcome to website privacy policy roundup of your dreams.

 Oh, you've never had that dream?
-Okay, I'll add it to my “weird sh*t website designer dreams” list and move on.
-But really, I get it – there’s 193267 (rough estimate) things to think about when you’re starting or running a business, and sometimes this just doesn’t make the top of the list.
+Okay, I'll add it to my “weird sh*t website girl dreams” list and move on.
+I get it – there’s 193267 (rough estimate) things to think about when you’re starting or running a business, and sometimes this just doesn’t make the top of the list.
+(But since getting sued is presumably *also* not on your list, here's where to get policies to cover your website)

 Please note: I am not an attorney and this is not legal advice.
 This is just me sharing about a tool I recommend to clients to help cover their website’s legal bases now and in the future stress-free.
 Also: This post contains affiliate links.